egorelik93/PLBlog/NewLang.md

 Incidentally, some Rust APIs on `Arc` directly, such as those exposing the ref count or `Weak` pointers, are considered effectful as they change according to what independent references do.
 For that reason, NewLang cannot expose the APIs directly on `Arc`.
 As long as this problem remains limited - it should be only shared smart pointers presenting a pure abstraction but exposing internal state, our best plan is to also provide an `ImpureArc` type - basically a wrapper with an unsafe constructure that always disables `Clone`, allowing for these effectful APIs to be exposed.

+A mutex could also be placed inside of a static variable.
+In Rust, that can be used via `&`, but in NewLang we need to use it through `&dup`.
+A function can use a static variable through `&dup`, but that has implications;
+the function's environment, even if it is a top-level function, is now considered to be merely duplicable instead of copyable.
+We need a new trait, `FnDup`, to handle closures of this kind.

+In order to allow interior mutation to be used as an implementation detail, it is possible to *unsafely* go between `&` and `&dup`. [
+We may want to create a new *impure* modifier for this purpose ]